FIRE: A Failure-Adaptive Reinforcement Learning Framework for Edge Computing Migrations: Cost Minimization in Light of Rare Events

 \begin{proposition} The number of migration path possibilities grows at least fast as $O(N^T)$. \end{proposition} \begin{proof} For each timeslot $t$, there are $N$ possible locations to migrate a service profile.
-Since the service profile must be placed at a server each timeslot, the result follows. \end{proof} Deciding a migration path for the user across $T$ timeslots is similar to the shortest path problem, where the migration path possibilities grow at least as fast as $O(N^T)$.
-At the same time, the network operator may not have information on the mobility distributions and the corresponding latency costs, making it difficult to solve the migration problem in a look-ahead manner.
-Thus, Markov Decision Processes and Reinforcement Learning have been used to derive service migration policies in the edge computing literature \cite{wang2019delay, wang2019dynamic, RLnetworkEdge, 8705822}.
-Nevertheless, the difficulty in our problem further arises due to the fact we model occasional server failures, with a drastically distinct cost from normal events due to their impact on smooth and safe functioning of applications.
-As these failures occur at a low probability, and because reinforcement learning relies on past reward data, the learner may miss the importance of these rare events and be unable to learn an optimal policy adaptive to server failures.
+Since the service profile must be placed at a server each timeslot, the result follows. \end{proof} Deciding a migration path for the user across $T$ timeslots is similar to the shortest path problem.
+However, the network operator may not have information on mobility distributions and the corresponding latency costs, complicating look-ahead solutions.
+Furthermore, the costs (e.g. computing delays, Eqs. (\ref{eq:compdelay}) and (\ref{eq:CompDelay_Shared})) of different users are coupled through service profiles' sharing of AP resources.
+Thus, Markov Decision Processes and RL have been used to derive service migration policies \cite{wang2019delay, RLnetworkEdge, 8705822}.
+The difficulty in our problem further arises as we model occasional server failures.
+As these failures occur at a low probability, and because RL relies on past reward data, the learner might overlook rare events and fail to learn an optimal failure-adaptive policy.
 We introduce our solution in the next section.